Dipa28/events-mangement-application-react/README.md

-This is a readct project where user can join and organize any event that is happening in near future.
+This is a react project where user can join and organize any event that is happening in near future.